nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 **Q**: Is my watchlist saved after I exit the program?

 **A**: Of course!
 The watchlist is saved into a local storage file after every input entered by the user.The same file will be loaded up when you start **WatchNext** again.

+**Q**: What should I do if there was an error while I was typing in some input?

+**A**: It depends on the nature of the error.
+WatchNext provides insightful error messages which will inform and guide you on any actions necessary.

 ### 6. Command Summary